Vincent Ziani de Ferranti

-Sir "Gerard" Vincent Ziani de Ferranti, CBE MC (16 February 1893 – 20 May 1980) was the second son of Dr Sebastian Ziani de Ferranti.
+Sir "Gerard" Vincent Ziani de Ferranti, CBE MC (16 February 1893 – 20 May 1980) was the second son of Dr Sebastian Ziani de Ferranti and Gertrude de Ferranti.
 As chairman of Ferranti from 1930 to 1963, he was responsible for evolving the company into a diverse multimillion-pound organisation recognized as an industry leader in electrical engineering, electronics and avionics.

 Early life

 Ferranti was educated at Repton School, and had two years of training at Yarrow shipyards in Scotstoun.
 He fought in World War I in the service of the Royal Engineers.
 During his service, he rose to the rank of captain, and was awarded the Military Cross.
 His elder brother, Major Basil Francis Sebastian Ziani de Ferranti, also a Military Cross recipient in World War I, was killed in action.